 Card stock or cardboard

 We read one of my old Little Golden Books, Frosty the Snowman.
 I know this book is not available unless you happen across one in a thrift store.
-But, don't worry, any book about snowmen would work.
+You can try this updated version.
+I haven't read it to know if the two books are the same.
+But, don't worry, if you don't have a book about Frosty, any book about snowmen would work.
 Here are a few suggestions:

 - The Biggest, Best Snowman by Margery Cuyler